salman77772/EdurekaAssignments/README.md

 # Edureka Assignments
-This is my first Jenkins Job
+This is my first Jenkins Project